abpaolini/maxlaumeister.com/main/projects/automatune/index.md

 ### Tech Stack

-Automatune is written in vanilla Javascript, and makes limited use of jQuery for its menu system.
-The project is written in a way that makes it easily extensible, and it is documented using jsDoc.
+Automatune is written in HTML, CSS, and vanilla Javascript, and it makes limited use of jQuery for its menu system.
+The project is written in a way that makes it easily extensible, and it is thoroughly documented using jsDoc.

 Automatune is [open source](https://github.com/MaxLaumeister/automatune) and licensed under GPL.